MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-platform-automation-and-devops.md

 ---
-title: Azure enterprise-scale analytics platform automation and devops
+title: Azure enterprise-scale analytics platform automation and DevOps
-description: Learn how this enterprise-scale scenario can improve platform automation and devops of data management and analytics.
+description: Learn how this enterprise-scale scenario can improve platform automation and DevOps of data management and analytics.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 07/15/2021